Illustrious-Dirigble/headcount/PRESS-RELEASE.md

   Allow a user to request funds for a collective purchase (gift for a family member, hotel room costs) that only deducts the desired amount from each member when a specified threshold has been met.

 ## Summary ##
   Have you ever been planning a weekend trip with your friends, only to have members drop out and leave you stuck with a paid-for hotel room?
 Next time get a Headcount first!
-Request funds for the trip in advance with an event invitation that will only be satisfied by five people committing $20 each.
+Request funds for the trip in advance with an event invitation that will only be satisfied by five people committing $20 each (or whatever requirements you would like).
 Once your specified threshold has been met, the pledged funds will be deducted from each user's account and sent directly to you.

 ## Problem ##
   > Describe the problem your product solves